 Create a supportive community.
 Don’t allow self-doubt to destroy your future

-If not, perhaps it’s time you learned how others are meeting HR decision makers.
-Here are some effective but indirect ways to get noticed by the people who can get you hired.
+If not, perhaps it’s time you learned how others are meeting HR decision-makers.
+Here are some practical but indirect ways to get noticed by the people who can get you hired.

 Video: Tips From the Experts